 Immediately prior to the closing of our initial public offering, we entered into the TRA that provides the Pre-IPO Existing Stockholders (as defined in Note 3.
 Income Taxes, to our consolidated financial statements) the right to receive future payments from us.
 The future payments will equal 85% of the amount of cash savings, if any, in U.S. federal income tax that we and our subsidiaries realize as a result of the utilization of the Pre-IPO Tax Assets (as defined in Note 3.
 Income Taxes, to our consolidated financial statements).
-Based on current tax laws and assuming that we and our subsidiaries earn sufficient taxable income to realize the full tax benefits subject to the TRA, we estimate that future payments under the TRA relating to Pre-IPO Tax Assets will total \$1 million, excluding interest.
-Primarily due to the enactment of the TCJA, which reduced the U.S. corporate income tax rate, we recorded a total net reduction in the TRA liability of \$55 million across the years ended December 31, 2018 and 2017.
+Based on current tax laws and assuming that we and our subsidiaries earn sufficient taxable income to realize the full tax benefits subject to the TRA, we estimate that future payments under the TRA relating to Pre-IPO Tax Assets will total \$72 million, excluding interest.
+Primarily due to the enactment of the Tax Cuts and Jobs Act (the "TCJA"), which reduced the U.S. corporate income tax rate, we recorded a total net reduction in the TRA liability of \$55 million across the years ended December 31, 2018 and 2017.
 See "Recent Developments Affecting our Results of Operations" for additional information on the expected effects of the enactment of the TCJA.
 The TRA payments accrue interest in accordance with the terms of the TRA subsequent to the tax year in which the tax benefits are realized through the date of the benefit payment.
-We made payments of \$74 million and \$60 million in January 2019 and 2018, respectively.
-We also made a payment of \$30 million in April 2019, including approximately \$2 million of accrued interest.
+We made payments of \$105 million and \$60 million in 2019 and 2018, respectively, which included accrued interest of approximately \$3 million and \$1 million in the same respective periods.
 The estimate of future payments considers the impact of Section 382 of the Code, which imposes an annual limit on the ability to utilize U.S. federal NOLs under Section 382 of the Code.